VisionizAR reveals Lone Wolf AR mobile game

-Poised for a number of first as a mobile AR RPG game, Lone Wolf AR will combine the mobile platform’s mapping and geo-tagging technologies with augmented reality.
-Playing as characters based on those from the original book series, high-fantasy puzzles, quests, monsters and boss fights come alive in the real world, creating a new twist on live-action role-playing.
+Lone Wolf AR will combine the mobile platform’s mapping and geo-tagging technologies with augmented reality.
+Playing as characters based on those from the original book series, high-fantasy puzzles, quests, monsters, and boss fights come alive in the real world, creating a new twist on live-action role-playing.

 Players will be able to find adventure on their doorstep and choose where the game will take them.

 First published in 1984, the original series of 29 Lone Wolf gamebooks was created by Joe Dever and illustrated by Gary Chalk (books 1-8).
 Translated into 13 languages, it sold more than nine million copies worldwide.
 Inspired by classic medieval texts, the books are set in the fictional land of Magnamund and follow the adventures of Lone Wolf, the last of his caste of warrior monks known as the Kai Lords.

-London-based VisionizAR is working with late author’s son Ben Dever, who is currently co-writing three new books in the series based on his father’s detailed notes, to ensure that the game captures the spirit of the books.
+London-based VisionizAR is working with Ben Dever (Joe’s son), who is co-writing three new books in the series based on his father’s detailed notes, to ensure that the game captures the series’ spirit.

 “It’s a childhood dream come true to be working with such a beloved fantasy series alongside Ben.
 Like many children at the time, I found Lone Wolf captivating and it truly was a forerunner to modern-day interactive adventures,” said Rene Batsford, VisionizAR founder, in a statement.
 “I wanted to tap into the rich and detailed world that Joe Dever created and apply a modern twist using mobile-based augmented reality.
 Lone Wolf lends itself perfectly to location-based gaming.”